 TFD Responds To Mechanic Shop Fire Near 11th & 193rd East Avenue

-Tulsa firefighters are responding to a mechanic shop fire near 11th Street and 193rd East Avenue.
+Tulsa firefighters responded to a mechanic shop fire near 11th Street and 193rd East Avenue.

 by